This is a quick and easy baby quilt pattern using simple raw edge applique.

 Step 2: Applying Fusible

-Iron on whichever fusible product you are using to the back of your 3 “ x 3” squares before cutting them into the raindrop shapes – especially if you are using the raw edge applique method that this pattern was designed with.
+Iron on whichever fusible web product you are using to the back of your 3 “ x 3” squares before cutting them into the raindrop shapes – especially if you are using the raw edge applique method that this pattern was designed with.

 Step 3: Cutting your Rainbow Raindrops